Data Centre Development

 Yes, the Town of Olds is a member of the Mountain View Regional Water Services Commission, which draws water from the Red Deer River.
 The commission currently holds an annual water license for over 9 million cubic meters of water and only uses about half of that allocation.

-We anticipate a data centre will add about 2-3% to Town’s currently monthly water usage, and probably only temporarily.
-For comparison’s sake, Sundial (the former cannabis plant) consumed approximately 3x this volume when at peak operations.
+For comparison’s sake, Sundial (the former cannabis plant) consumed approximately 4x -5x this volume daily when at peak operations.

 Yes.
 Data centres are designed with multiple layers of fire prevention and suppression built into the facility.
 The Olds Fire Department is trained and equipped to respond to industrial and commercial fires and already plans for facilities with specialized risks.
 Water availability, access, and emergency response requirements are reviewed as part of the development and permitting process, and any additional site-specific fire protection measures are the developer’s responsibility.
 Fire prevention and emergency response planning are coordinated between the developer and local emergency services before a facility becomes operational.